mozilla/fix-stacks/tests/README.md

 ### Windows

 `example-windows.exe` and `example-windows.pdb` were produced on a Windows 10
- laptop by clang 9.0 with this command:
+ laptop by clang 9.0 with this command within `tests/`:
 ```
 clang -g example.c -o example-windows.exe
 ```